World News | US, British Militaries Launch Massive Retaliatory Strike Against Iranian-backed Houthis in Yemen | LatestLY

-Washington, Jan 12 (AP) The U.S. and British militaries bombed more than a dozen sites used by the Iranian-backed Houthis in Yemen on Thursday, in a massive retaliatory strike using warship and submarine-launched Tomahawk missiles and fighter jets, U.S. officials said.
-The military targets included logistical hubs, air defense systems and weapons storage and launching locations, they said.
+Washington, Jan 12 (AP) The US and British militaries bombed more than a dozen sites used by the Iranian-backed Houthis in Yemen on Thursday, in a massive retaliatory strike using warship- and submarine-launched Tomahawk missiles and fighter jets, US officials said.
+The military targets included air defence and coastal radar sites, drone and missile storage and launching locations, they said.

-President Joe Biden said the strikes were meant to demonstrate that the U.S. and its allies “will not tolerate” the militant group's ceaseless attacks on the Red Sea.
-And he said the U.S. and its allies only made the move after attempts at diplomatic negotiations and careful deliberation.
+President Joe Biden said the strikes were meant to demonstrate that the US and its allies “will not tolerate” the militant group's ceaseless attacks on the Red Sea.
+And he said they only made the move after attempts at diplomatic negotiations and careful deliberation.

-“These strikes are in direct response to unprecedented Houthi attacks against international maritime vessels in the Red Sea — including the use of anti-ship ballistic missiles for the first time in history,” Biden said in a statement.
-“These attacks have endangered U.S. personnel, civilian mariners, and our partners, jeopardized trade, and threatened freedom of navigation.”
+“These strikes are in direct response to unprecedented Houthi attacks against international maritime vessels in the Red Sea - including the use of anti-ship ballistic missiles for the first time in history,” Biden said in a statement.
+He noted the attacks endangered U.S. personnel and civilian mariners and jeopardized trade, and he added, “I will not hesitate to direct further measures to protect our people and the free flow of international commerce as necessary.”

-Associated Press journalists in Yemen's capital, Sanaa, heard four explosions early Friday local time but saw no sign of warplanes.
+Associated Press journalists in Yemen's capital, Sanaa, heard four explosions early Friday local time.
 Two residents of Hodieda, Amin Ali Saleh and Hani Ahmed, said they heard five strong explosions hitting the western port area of the city, which lies on the Red Sea and is the largest port city controlled by the Houthis.
-Explosions also were heard by residents of Taiz, a southwestern city near the Red Sea.
+Eyewitnesses who spoke with the AP also said they saw strikes in Taiz and Dhamar, cities south of Sanaa.

+The governments of Australia, Bahrain, Canada, Denmark, Germany, Netherlands, New Zealand and South Korea joined the U.S. and U.K. in issuing a statement saying that while the aim is to de-escalate tensions and restore stability in the Red Sea, the allies won't hesitate to defend lives and protect commerce in the critical waterway.

 The rebels, who have carried out 27 attacks involving dozens of drones and missiles just since Nov.
-19, said Thursday that any attack by American forces on its sites in Yemen will spark a fierce military response.
+19, had warned that any attack by American forces on its sites in Yemen will spark a fierce military response.

-“The response to any American attack will not only be at the level of the operation that was recently carried out with more than 24 drones and several missiles,” said Abdel Malek al-Houthi, the group's supreme leader, during an hour-long speech.
-“It will be greater than that.”
+A high-ranking Houthi official, Ali al-Qahoum, vowed there would be retaliation.
+“The battle will be bigger ... and beyond the imagination and expectation of the Americans and the British," he said in a post on X.

+Al-Masirah, a Houthi-run satellite news channel, described strikes hitting the Al-Dailami Air Base north of Sanaa, the airport in the port city of the Hodeida, a camp east of Saada, the airport in the city of Taiz and an airport near Hajjah.

 The Houthis say their assaults are aimed at stopping Israel's war on Hamas in the Gaza Strip.
 But their targets increasingly have little or no connection to Israel and imperil a crucial trade route linking Asia and the Middle East with Europe.